Caring for Pets with Cancer: Tips for Comfort and Quality of Life

 Gentle Exercise and Mental Stimulation

 Even light activity, such as short walks, gentle play, or indoor enrichment, helps maintain muscle strength and mental engagement.
-Rehabilitation services, including physical therapy or hydrotherapy, can support mobility and comfort—particularly for pets recovering from surgery or coping with joint or muscle weakness.
+Rehabilitation and pain management services, including acupuncture, laser therapy, and physical therapy, can support mobility and comfort—particularly for pets recovering from surgery or coping with joint or muscle weakness.

 Monitor Changes Closely

 Keep track of your pet’s behavior, appetite, weight, and energy levels.
-Any new lumps, swelling, or unusual symptoms should be reported promptly to your veterinarian or oncology team.
-Early intervention can help manage complications and maintain quality of life.
+Any new lumps, swelling, changes in appetite, energy, or behavior should be reported promptly, as early evaluation can help manage complications and maintain quality of life.

 Emotional Support Matters